 About us

 Arnold Chang is a celebrated artist, scholar, and one of the most important figures in the international history of Chinese painting and calligraphy in the market era.
-During his years at Sotheby’s New York, he helped establish regular auctions for Chinese paintings and calligraphy in New York and, in 1980, founded the auctions for modern Chinese paintings and calligraphy in Hong Kong.
+During his years at Sotheby’s New York, he helped establish regular auctions for Chinese paintings and calligraphy in New York and for modern Chinese paintings and calligraphy in Hong Kong.
 Later, through his work with Kaikodo and as a consultant, he continued to play a major role in shaping the modern framework through which classical and modern Chinese paintings entered the international market.

 Arnold’s significance, however, extends well beyond the market.
 He represents a rare continuity between artistic practice, scholarship, connoisseurship, and historical memory.
 His deep knowledge of painting comes not only from decades of professional experience, but from a life shaped by close study of the tradition, personal contact with major artists and collectors, and his own serious practice as a painter.
-A longtime student of C. C. Wang, with whom he studied painting and connoisseurship for twenty-five years, Arnold stands in a direct lineage of transmission linking studio practice, collecting, and historical knowledge.
+He studied art history with the renowned scholar James Cahill at U. C. Berkeley and was a longtime student of C. C. Wang, with whom he studied painting and connoisseurship for twenty-five years, Arnold stands in a direct lineage of transmission linking studio practice, collecting, and historical knowledge.
+He has lectured and written extensively about various aspects of Chinese painting and the art market.

 His work as an artist has likewise received wide recognition.
 His paintings are held in the permanent collections of major museums, including The Metropolitan Museum of Art, Los Angeles County Museum of Art, the British Museum, the Art Institute of Chicago, and Princeton University Art Museum, among many others.